jasielmacedo/Ssx-php-framework/README.md

 These steps below is like any php application but pay attention for details like startup folder"

-1. Copy all files on step back from your domain folder If your domain runs on **www/** or **http/** paste all files on the same folder not inside these folders.
+1. Copy all files one step back from your domain folder If your domain runs on **www/** or **http/** paste all files on the same folder not inside these folders.

 2. To edit database data you'll need to execute **files/hash.php** on apache to generate encrypt database information